Housing Schemes and Grants

 Deferment of Income Assessment for Housing Grants and Loan

 First-timer couples who (a) are full-time students or in full-time National Service, or (b) have recently completed their studies or National Service and are planning for marriage, can apply for a flat first.
 You can defer your income assessment for housing grants and loan till nearer to your key collection appointment.

 The Staggered Downpayment Scheme lets you pay your HDB downpayment in two instalments.
 If at least one applicant is aged 30 years or younger at the point of application, as a first-timer couple, you can just pay the downpayment in two stages – 5 per cent when you sign the Agreement for Lease, and the remainder upon taking possession of your new flat.

 Parenthood Provisional Housing Scheme

 The Parenthood Provisional Housing Scheme is an additional interim housing option for eligible citizen families waiting for their new flats to be completed.
 Families may qualify if they have booked an uncompleted flat under the HDB Sales Exercise, and have a monthly household income of $7,000 or below.

-The supply of Parenthood Provisional Housing Scheme flats is limited and depends on the availability of vacant flats not needed immediately for redevelopment.
 Click to find out more about the flats offered for application, rental rates, and the full eligibility criteria.